dataesr/bso-publications/doc/bso.md

 ![Evolution of the share of publications in France made available in open access by publisher by year of observation](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_publishers_2.png){ width=450 }

 The dissemination of open access articles by academic journal publishers is based on various business models.
 Some publishers have replaced traditional subscription revenues with the payment of publication fees (APC) charged on a per-article basis to researchers, their institutions or their funders.
 This change of model is often done at the level of an entire journal (full APC model), but other publishers maintain the subscription while offering authors the choice to open their article in return for the payment of a publication fee (a model known as hybrid), thus establishing a particularly unreadable double payment.
-Some publishers do not charge publication fees but mobilize, in the context of a non-commercial activity, funding from states, public actors, universities or other non-profit organisations, in order to finance the editorial and publication activity upstream: this is the so-called diamond OA model (@refOA).
+Some publishers do not charge publication fees but mobilize, in the context of a non-commercial activity, funding from states, public actors, universities or other non-profit organisations, in order to finance the editorial and publication activity upstream: this is the so-called diamond OA model (@ref_OPERAS_Diamond).
 Finally, other models exist, such as the one where the publisher collects subscriptions for the most recent publications while releasing them in open access after a set period of time (moving barrier).

 The next figure shows the distribution of scientific articles published in 2020 and distributed in open access by their publisher, according to the business model of the journal in which they are published.
 It distinguishes between four types of economic models: articles published in full open access journals that do not charge publication fees ("diamond"), articles published in full open access journals that do charge publication fees ("Gold full APC"), and articles published in hybrid journals (where only some part of the content is in open access and the other part is available through individually paid publication fees), and all other cases.
 The "Diamant" part is probably underestimated.
 In particular, we observe that for scientific publications in France released in 2020, diamond represents 9% of the articles disseminated in open access by their publisher.